-Bite off events were the focus of research by McCormack and Rawlinson (2016).
-This research examined the relative safety of ACAP's recommended branchline weighting configurations during flyback events.
-The research determined the velocity, kinetic energy and BTC scores for different fixed and sliding weight configurations in simulated bite off events.
-Only two of ACAP's three recommended branchline weighting configurations were able to be tested (for 40 g and 60 g fixed and sliding weights), as 80 g sliding weights were not commercially available at the time of experimentation.
+Research undertaken by McCormack and Rawlinson (2016) and Rawlinson et al. (2018), studied the relative safety of ACAP's recommended branch line weighting configurations during these two types of flyback events.
+Only two of ACAP's three recommended branch line weighting configurations were tested (for 40 g and 60 g fixed and sliding weights), as 80 g sliding weights were not commercially available at the time of experimentation.